arifmahmudrana/py-scripts/README.md

 - Expand the glob pattern (`a/*.txt`)
 - Split files into chunks of 5
 - Merge each chunk into a separate file (`b/c/abc1.txt`, `b/c/abc2.txt`, …)
-- Apply prefix, join, suffix, and final_append formatting
+- Apply first_prepend, prefix, join, suffix, and final_append formatting

 ---